 The Original MD/PhD

 Case Western Reserve University (then known as Western Reserve University) created and launched the very first MD/PhD program in the country in 1956, nearly a decade before the NIH developed the Medical Scientist Training Program (MSTP) to support this type of training, which had by then spread to other universities.
-Our program was among the early group to receive NIH funding as an MSTP.
+Our program was among the early group to receive NIH funding as an MSTP in 1975.

 At CWRU, we continue to strive to develop innovative ways to support clinically relevant research as we train the physician-scientist.
 In collaboration with the Harrington Discovery Institute, MSTP students can now apply for a Harrington-MSTP Scholar Award, which provides funding and drug development support to help translate their promising scientific discoveries into medicines.